 Through a combination of academic seminars and field trips, students interact in-person with scholars and leaders from local churches, businesses, faith-based nonprofit organizations, government, and other entities engaged in significant ministry efforts.
 Students also meet with their advisors and research course instructors to discuss their customized research.
 Second and third-year students and advisors present their research to the entire learning community.

-Students participate in three advances during the coursework phase of the program:
+Students participate in three Advances during the coursework phase of the program:

-- Orientation Advance (beginning of the first year of the program)
+Orientation Advance (beginning of the first year of the program)

-- Second Advance (beginning of the second year)
+Second Advance (beginning of the second year)

 - Final Advance (beginning of the third year)

-- 2014: Cape Town, South Africa
+2017: Cape Town, South Africa (tentative)

 2011: Nairobi, Kenya, Addis Ababa and Mek'ele, Ethiopia, in collaboration with Africa International University, Nairobi, Children's HopeChest, Addis Ababa, and Saint Frumentius Abba Selama Kessata Birhan theological college, Mek'ele, Ethiopia.

 Advances last six days and run from mid-week to mid-week.
 The newest cohort arrives at the host location two days early for program orientation.

 Food and lodging are provided with incidentals excepted.
 Wireless internet connectivity is available when possible.
-Students, are responsible for all air travel and local transport (car rental, taxi, etc), VISAs, vaccinations, and expenses associated with guests.
+Students are responsible for all air travel and local transport (car rental, taxi, etc), Visas, vaccinations, and expenses associated with guests.